-Gary Snodgrass and Josh Breithaupt Obtain Summary Judgment for Their Client on Multi-Million Dollar Personal Injury Claim in the City of St. Louis
+Gary Snodgrass Obtains Summary Judgment for Client on Multi-Million Dollar Personal Injury Claim in the City of St. Louis

 Joseph Moore and Christina Moore v.
 Huneke Engineering, Inc. et al., Cause No. 1422-CC08898, Circuit Court of the City of St. Louis